thewmh/wizardunicorn.ninja/worknotes/ab/discovery-jw-player.md

 ### What We Need to Implement JW Player

-A log of existing pages where JW Player is currently in use could be helpful, as pages without JW Player hosted videos do not load the JavaScript or Stylesheets needed for the player.
+A log of existing pages where JW Player is currently in use could be helpful, as pages without JW Player hosted videos do not need to load the JavaScript or Stylesheets needed for the player.

 Access to AB JW Player account OR set up a [free developer account](https://www.jwplayer.com/pricing/) for development purposes (developer account on JW Player is free for 1 month).